Peñarol: Statistics

 Peñarol played 26 seasons of the Uruguay Association Football League, from its creation in 1900 until the end of the amateur era in 1931 (absent 1923–26, when the club was disaffiliated from the AUF).
 During this period Peñarol won the Uruguayan Championship nine times, with its best years in 1900 and 1905 (when the club won the championship without conceding any points).
 Peñarol was undefeated in 1901, 1903 and 1907.
+(Note: Moreover, in 1903 CURCC did not lose during the regular season, but lost the tiebreaker final against Nacional 2–3.)
 Its worst year was 1908; the team left the league after ten games, forfeiting the other eight.
 Peñarol's largest goal difference in a game during its amateur era was in 1903, when they defeated Triunfo 12–0.

 The club placed second in 1923 (when they scored a record 100 goals), and won in 1924; its most impressive victory was a 10–0 win over Roberto Cherry during the cancelled 1925 season.
 Both tournaments were organised by dissident body Uruguayan Football Federation (FUF).

 Since the beginning of the professional era in 1932, Peñarol and Nacional are the only teams who have played every season for the Uruguayan championship.
+(Note: In 1948 the tournament was cancelled because of a player strike.)
 Peñarol has the most Uruguayan League titles (winning 38 times between 1932 and 2013) and the greatest number of undefeated championships (1949, 1954, 1964, 1967, 1968, 1975 and 1978).
 Its best performances were in 1949 and 1964, seasons when the team scored 94.44 percent of possible points; its worst season was 2005–06, when it finished in 16th place after winning 32.32 percent of possible points.
 A 12-point deduction given the team by the AUF because of unrest after a game with Cerro relegated them to that position.